CocoDuan2/autotest/jjwt-master/README.md

 The library was created by [Okta's](http://www.okta.com) Senior Architect, [Les Hazlewood](https://github.com/lhazlewood) and is supported and maintained by a [community](https://github.com/jwtk/jjwt/graphs/contributors) of contributors.

-[Okta](https://developer.okta.com/) is a complete authentication and user management API for developers.
+[Okta](https://developer.okta.com/) is a complete authentication and com.xingxing.user management API for developers.

 We've also added some convenience extensions that are not part of the specification, such as JWT compression and claim enforcement.